 Various things like rust and burrs can begin to form there, which can slow you down and reduce your ski control.
 Your ski edge should always be sharp.

 How often do you wax your skis?
-Do you do anything to keep them in great shape that we didn’t mention?
-If so, let us know in a comment below.
+Do you do anything to keep them in great shape that I didn’t mention?
+If so, let me know in the comment below.